Hwks-9026/PlumBlossom/DESIGN_DOC.md

 0x00000028 - 0x0000003F || Checksum for loaded image file that is calculated by the emulator at start up 0x00000040 - 0x0009603F || Custom black and white display for system.
-(Two buffers) 0x00096040 - 0x8009603F || 2 Gigabytes of general purpose ram for user programs 0x80096040 - 0xFFFFFFFF || Unspecified readable/writable.
+(Two buffers) 0x00096040 - 0x8009603F || 2 Gigabytes of general purpose ram for user programs 0x80096040 - 0x8009803F || 512 word stack for function call address and temporary storage variable.
+0x8009A040 - 0xFFFFFFFF || Unspecified readable/writable.
 Depending on the configuration could be used for a different external device.